U.S. Supreme Court to hear Trump appeal of ruling against border wall funds

 In 2019, Trump’s administration redirected $2.5 billion from military counter-narcotics programs for border wall construction in California, New Mexico and Arizona.

 The Southern Border Communities Coalition, a group advocating for people living in border areas, joined the Sierra Club environmental group in suing to try to block Trump’s action.
-The challengers have said the wall would be disruptive to the environment in part because it could worsen flooding problems and have a negative impact on wildlife.
+The challengers have said the wall would be disruptive to the environment in part because it could worsen flooding problems and harm wildlife.

-U.S. District Judge Haywood Gilliam in Oakland, California ruled in May 2019 that the administration’s use of the Pentagon funds for a border wall was unlawful.
-The judge also issued an injunction blocking the transfer of funds.
+U.S. District Judge Haywood Gilliam in Oakland, California, ruled last year that the administration’s use of the Pentagon funds for a border wall was unlawful and issued an injunction blocking the transfer of funds.

-In July 2019, the Supreme Court by a 5-4 vote lifted Gilliam’s injunction, allowing the project to move forward while the litigation continued.
-But the San Francisco-based 9th U.S. Court of Appeals ruled 2-1 on June 26 that Trump’s diversion of funds was unlawful because he lacked constitutional authority to authorize such a transfer.
+The Supreme Court by a 5-4 vote last year lifted Gilliam’s injunction, allowing the project to move forward while the litigation continued.
+The San Francisco-based 9th U.S. Court of Appeals subsequently ruled 2-1 on June 26 that Trump’s diversion of funds was unlawful because he lacked constitutional authority to authorize such a transfer.

 The funding transfers have enabled the administration to build more than 100 miles (160 km) of fencing in areas identified by the Department of Homeland Security as drug-smuggling corridors, Justice Department lawyers said in a court filing.